 Can Propane Freeze?

-If you are camping in some seriously cold weather you may start to wonder if your propane is going to be ok.
+If you are camping in some seriously cold weather, you may wonder if the RV propane is going to be ok.

 Propane gets very cold when it transfers from liquid to gas and that’s why you sometimes see frost forming around your propane tank when a lot of propane is being used and there’s lots of moisture in the air.

 Related Product: Get a Portable Indoor Propane Heater (click to view on Amazon) in case the furnace won’t light.

 Propane can freeze but not in any conditions found here on earth.

 The pressure in a propane tank gets lower the colder it gets outside, and at -40 degrees Fahrenheit the propane can stop converting from liquid to gas and you won’t be able to get any gas to run your appliances.